 Hypnosis is a great healing instrument used by psychologists.
-Also hypnosis can be used in general medicine too, for instance, for calming the physical pain.
+Also, hypnosis can be used in general medicine too, for instance, for calming physical pain.

-What is hypnosis?
-It is a form of therapy in which the therapist sends affirmations or suggestions to the client who is in a deep relaxation state.
+It is a form of therapy in which the therapist sends affirmations or suggestions to the patient who is in a deep relaxation state.

 HOW does hypnosis cure?
 By sending suggestions to the subconscious, or by visualizing success.